 Congratulations on nearing completion of your Master’s or Doctoral degree at UNT!
 To ensure a seamless graduation experience, here you will find information on how to apply for graduation, important graduation deadlines, commencement and regalia information, and other frequently asked questions.

-Once the General Scholarship Application, and if applicable the Department Application, is submitted, you are automatically matched to scholarships for which you meet the criteria.
+After reviewing the Eagle Scholarship Portal, and if applicable the Department Application is submitted, you are automatically matched to scholarships for which you meet the criteria.
 No other action is needed for these scholarships.

 You will be also be presented with a list of recommended scholarship opportunities.